runmat-org/runmat/website/content/blog/why-rust.md

 We have a few more updates coming for RunMat over the next few months, including a world-class plotting system, a clean core standard library, and a modern package system and builder.
 Each is an opportunity to continue experimenting with the edge of what model-driven development can achieve.

-**Subscribe to our newsletter in the footer to receive updates on RunMat's progress**
+**Subscribe to our newsletter to receive updates on RunMat's progress**